SFZC-WebOps/2505-dta-gtm-audit-fixes/task-phase-out-ua.md

 ---

 ## 🔍 Problem Statement
-- UA is deprecated as of July 2023
+- UA is deprecated as of July 2023 - Not to be used in SFZC production environment
 - Tags using `UA-1720237-1` still exist in GTM container `GTM-TGH83XK`
 - Continuing to use UA tags risks inaccurate tracking and unsupported behavior